Colonial Williamsburg: Overview

-Colonial Williamsburg is a historical landmark and a living history museum.
-Its core runs along Duke of Gloucester Street and the Palace Green that extends north and south perpendicular to it.
+The core of Colonial Williamsburg runs along Duke of Gloucester Street and the Palace Green that extends north and south perpendicular to it.
 This area is largely flat, with ravines and streams branching off on the periphery.
 Duke of Gloucester Street and other historic area thoroughfares are closed to motorized vehicles during the day, in favor of pedestrians, bicyclists, joggers, dog walkers, and animal-drawn vehicles.

 Surviving colonial structures have been restored as close as possible to their 18th-century appearance, with traces removed of later buildings and improvements.
-Many of the missing colonial structures were reconstructed on their original sites beginning in the 1930s.
+Many of the once missing colonial structures were reconstructed on their original sites beginning in the 1930s.
 Animals, gardens, and dependencies add to the environment, such as kitchens, smokehouses, and privies.
 Some buildings and most gardens are open to tourists, with the exception of buildings serving as residences for Colonial Williamsburg employees, large donors, the occasional city official, and sometimes College of William & Mary associates.

-Prominent buildings include the Raleigh Tavern, the Capitol, the Governor's Palace (all reconstructed), as well as the Courthouse, the Wythe House, the Peyton Randolph House, the Magazine, and independently owned and functioning Bruton Parish Church (all originals).
+Prominent buildings include the Raleigh Tavern, the Capitol, the Governor's Palace (all reconstructed), the Courthouse, the Wythe House, the Peyton Randolph House, the Magazine, and the independently owned and functioning Bruton Parish Church (all originals).
 Colonial Williamsburg's portion of the historic area begins east of the College of William & Mary's College Yard.

 Four taverns have been reconstructed for use as restaurants and two for inns.
 There are craftsmen's workshops for period trades, including a printing shop, a shoemaker, a blacksmith, a cooperage, a cabinetmaker, a gunsmith, a wigmaker, and a silversmith.
-There are merchants selling tourist souvenirs, books, reproduction toys, pewterware, pottery, scented soap, and other souvenirs.
-Some houses are open to tourists, including the Peyton Randolph House, the Geddy House, the Wythe House, and the Everard House, as are such public buildings as the Courthouse, the Capitol, the Magazine, the Public Hospital, and the Public Gaol.
+There are merchants selling tourist souvenirs, books, reproduction toys, pewterware, pottery, scented soap, etc. Some houses are open to tourists, including the Peyton Randolph House, the Geddy House, the Wythe House, and the Everard House, as are such public buildings as the Courthouse, the Capitol, the Magazine, the Public Hospital, and the Public Gaol.
 Former notorious inmates of the Gaol include pirate Blackbeard's crew who were kept there while they awaited trial.

 Colonial Williamsburg operations extend to Merchants Square, a Colonial Revival commercial area designated a historic district in its own right.
 Nearby are the Abby Aldrich Rockefeller Folk Art Museum and DeWitt Wallace Decorative Arts Museum, operated by Colonial Williamsburg as part of its curatorial efforts.